Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 detectAndCompute(src,mask)

-① The first parameter "**src**" is the image to process the threshold.
+① The first parameter `src` is the image to process the threshold.

-② The second parameter "**mask**" is the image in which the object is black and the rest is white.
+② The second parameter `mask` is the image in which the object is black and the rest is white.
 If the mask is not required, set the parameter as None.

 <img class="common_img" src="../_static/media/chapter_5/section_18/media/image10.png" />